 Gravy

-Carefully scoop 1/4 cup of the oil from the pan with the chicken and place it in a medium saucepan.
+While the chicken rests, carefully scoop 1/4 cup of the oil from the pan with the chicken and place it in a medium saucepan.
 Heat the pan over medium heat.
-Add the flour, milk, and pepper for the gravy.
+Add the flour, milk, and pepper to the gravy.
 Whisk until it’s combined and there are no more lumps.

 Gravy in a medium saucepan on a wooden surface